 3. We share and transfer CCTV recorded data with other data controllers and recipients.
 In this section we give you further information about the recipients or categories of recipients of the personal data.

-Parents/guardians: Where the student is under 18 years of age Limerick and Clare Education and Training Board may show CCTV footage to the student’s parent/guardian, as long as the images can be appropriately redacted/pixelated to conceal the identity of third parties e.g. other students (for example, as part of a Code of Behaviour process that may lead to the student’s expulsion or suspension).
+Parents/guardians: Where the student is under 18 years of age, Limerick and Clare Education and Training Board may show CCTV footage to the student’s parent/guardian, as long as the images can be appropriately redacted/pixelated to conceal the identity of third parties, e.g., other students (for example, as part of a Code of Behaviour process that may lead to the student’s expulsion or suspension).

 An Garda Síochána: for the investigation, detection and prevention of offences in response to requests made under s41(b) of the Data Protection Act 2018.